Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * Testing has been performed to check for compatibility across three web browsers (Google Chrome, Firefox, Opera).
 * Responsive design has been tested across the different screen sizes: desktops/laptops (1024px); tablets (max-width 769px); mobiles (to a max-width of 426px); and large laptops (min-width 1025px to max-width 1441px).
 * All navigational links should direct to the correct html web page as per their names.<br>
-Exceptions: the 'Home' page, will direct to 'index.html'; the 'show_admin_person.html' and 'show_techsupport_person.html' will direct to 'Personal Details'; the 'show_project' will direct to 'Project Details'.
+Exception: the 'Home' page, will direct to 'index.html'.

 ### Test Cases
 * Test cases can be found here for the **home** app page (index.html) and base.html: <br>